 Cryptanthus bivittatus

-Cryptanthus bivittatus, commonly known as “earth star,” is a small, starburst-shaped bromeliad.
+Cryptanthus bivittatus is more commonly known as “earth star.”
+This terrarium plant is a bromeliad that is small with a starburst shape.
 The spiky plant gets up to six inches tall and six inches wide and has foliage tinged with either bright pink or purple around the edges, so it really stands out against other plants in a terrarium.

 Frittonia